RetroStack/2332_2364-ROM_Adapter/README.md

 ### Right Angle Jumpers

-**NOTE**: Due to space constraints, only 5 jumpers can be used.
 7) Clip off extension board on perforated line.
 8) Add a 2 row pin right-angle header (2.54mm pitch) to the bottom of the PCB, extending one end out over the board where the extension was.
-8) Add jumpers.
+9) Add jumpers.

 ### DIP Switches

 **NOTE**: For TRS-80 Model 1: Use low-profile dip switches to make sure the adapter fits in the case.
 7) Add a DIP switch on the extension board.
 The DIP switch should cover all holes from front to back.

 ![Assembled](/Images/Image2.png)

 ### DIP Switches on extension board

-**NOTE**: Due to space constraints, only 5 DIP switches can be used.
 7) Clip off extension board on perforated line.
 8) Solder up to 6 wires (e.g. ribbon cable) to the bottom of the PCB.
-Use up to 5 wires for each address line, which is the row close to the center of the board (next to the revision number).
+Use up to 3 wires for each address line, which is the row close to the center of the board.
 To identify which address line is which, see the label just below the ROM on the top of the adapter PCB.
 Solder at least one wire to any of the holes closer to the edge of the board.
 These are ground pins and therefore any could be used.
 9) Solder all wires to the extension board.
 Use the central two rows of holes.
 Solder it on from the bottom as DIP switches will be added to the top.
 Solder the address lines closest to the perforated line where the extension board was attached to the adapter PCB.
 Solder the single ground wire to and other hole of the second row of holes further away from the perforated edge.
 10) Add a DIP switch on the extension board.
 The DIP switch should cover all holes from front to back.
 You may need to trim the soldered pins of the cable to solder the DIP switches as close to flush as possible.

 ![Assembled](/Images/Image3.png)

 ### Jumper caps on extension board

-NOTE: Due to space constraints, only 5 jumpers can be used.
 7) Clip off extension board on perforated line.
 8) Solder up to 6 wires (e.g. ribbon cable) to the bottom of the PCB.
-Use up to 5 wires for each address line, which is the row close to the center of the board (next to the revision number).
+Use up to 3 wires for each address line, which is the row close to the center of the board.
 To identify which address line is which, see the label just below the ROM on the top of the adapter PCB.
 Solder at least one wire to any of the holes closer to the edge of the board.
 These are ground pins and therefore any could be used.
 9) Add a 2 row pin straight header (2.54mm pitch) to the center two pins of the extension board.
 You need to leave one row on each side (on edge and on the side next to the ROM).
 10) Solder all wires to the extension board.
 Use the row closer to the perforated edge to solder the address lines.
 Solder the single ground wire to and other hole at the bottom edge furthest away from the perforated edge.
 You can solder it from the top or bottom.
 11) Add jumpers.

 ### Jumper caps on extension board